badgerman/twigtechnology.com/_posts/2013-09-29-helios-first-sprint.markdown

 ## Project planning

-In agile development, the project gets broken down to sprints, intervals of time that are easy to plan for.
+In agile development, the project gets broken down to sprints -- intervals of time that are easy to plan for.
 In my case, I am planning to do a print per month, because it forces me to prepare a ton of design work, and because my time is easier to predict for a month than a week.
 I think I can commit to 5 full days